Nels22/alx-system_engineering-devops/0x00-shell_basics/README.md

+THIS IS A DESCRIPTION OF THE FILES IN THE ALX S/E 0X00-SHELL_BASICS PROJECT.

-This Shell Basics Project Contains the folowing files.
-Here is a Description of what each file seeks to output:
+Here is a Description of what each file does:

 - 0-current_working_directory : displays absolute path name of the current working directory
 - 1-listit  : displays the contents of your current directory